varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: client

+	Unsettable from: client

 	Upper limit on the object grace.

 	During lookup the minimum of req.grace and the object's stored grace value will be used as the object's grace.

+        When reading the unset value, it is returned as -1.

 .. _req.hash: